k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 As the conversation progresses, Fabric stores the user's questions and agent's responses within the dedicated instance.

 This mechanism maintains ongoing conversation context, enabling the AI agent to correctly interpret follow-up questions and references to earlier exchanges.
+Such capability also known as Short-Term Memory (STM), or as Working Memory, in the agentic AI terms.

 ### Data Stored Per Session